 Government of Alberta budget overview

 On 27 October the Government of Alberta released their budget.
-We've summarized the key water-related elements in a budget overview.
+We've summarized the key water-related elements in a pdf budget overview.
+(401 KB)

 High River flood mitigation projects and Disaster Recovery Program changes announced on 2 November